 6. Air Jordan XII

 Drawing inspiration from the Japanese flag's rising sun, the Air Jordan 12 saw Mike win his fifth NBA title and the black/red colorway forever cemented itself in sneaker history with MJ's heroic performance in Game 5 of the NBA Finals.
 You know the one, the "Flu Game."

 Another MVP, another scoring title and his first NBA Championship.
 1991 was a good year for MJ and for his sneakers.
 The black/infrared colorway of the Air Jordan 6 is still one of the sleekest designs in the sneaker brand's history.

 The Air Jordan 4 helped take the Jordan Brand to new heights when it debuted in 1989.
 Arguably the most stylish Air Jordan off the court, the 4 became a staple of sneaker culture when the iconic "Fire Red" colorway made an appearance in Spike Lee's Do the Right Thing.

 The Air Jordan 3 took things to the next level when it debuted during the 1987-88 season.
 Legendary sneaker designer Tinker Hatfield created the first mid-cut basketball sneaker and the elephant print wrapped around the toe and heel created a luxurious look that extended far past the hardwood.

 2. Air Jordan XI

-Mike told Tinker Hatfield he wanted a sneaker that incorporated patent leather so that he could have a sneaker that worked on the court, as well as for more formal occasions.
-Tinker came through in 1995 with what most consider the greatest model in the Air Jordan line.
+In 1995 Mike told Tinker Hatfield he wanted a sneaker that incorporated patent leather so that he could have a sneaker that worked on the court, as well as for more formal occasions.
+Tinker's response?
+What most consider the greatest model in the Air Jordan line.